 Whether, minor or chronic wounds, both are important to be treated with care.
 For instance, the bacteria can get into the wounds and become infected and the tissue may even die.
 Without the treatment, the germs may spread, leading to blood poisoning (septicemia).
 If the worst comes to the worst, the affected part of the body – for example, the foot – may have to be amputated (cut off).

 To find solution on above-mentioned matters, there were scientific efforts done.
 There’s a study performed by the National Institutes of Health (one of the world’s foremost medical research centers) that examined the wound healing efficiency of Spirulina platensis (‘Blue-green alga’ or ‘Spirulina platensis’ is a well-known nutri-supplement with high nutritional and medicinal properties), at various solvent extracts using in vitro scratch assay on ‘human dermal fibroblast’ cells (HDF- are responsible for producing the extracellular matrix forming the connective tissue of the skin, and play a crucial role during wound healing).
 Various gradient solvent extracts (50 µg/ml of methanolic, ethanolic and aqueous extracts) from Spirulina platensis were treated on HDF cells to acquire its wound healing properties through scratch assay and in this investigation they used allantoin, as a positive control to compare efficacy among the phytoextracts.
 Interestingly, aqueous extract was found to stimulate proliferation and migration of HDF cells at given concentrations and enhanced closure rate of wound area within 24 hours after treatment.
 Methanolic and ethanolic extracts have shown a proliferative effect, however, these extracts did not aid in the migration and closure of wound area when compared to aqueous extract.
 Based on a phytochemical profile of the plant extracts analyzed by LC-MS/MS, it was shown that compounds supposedly involved in accelerating wound healing are cinnamic acid, narigenin, kaempferol, temsirolimus, phosphatidylserine isomeric derivatives and sulphoquinovosyl diacylglycerol.
+Check out formula f1 live stream.
 The findings concluded that blue-green algae may pose potential biomedical application to treat various chronic wounds especially in diabetes mellitus patients.

 Another study from Hindawi Journals also shows the potential of Spirulina to facilitate skin regeneration to cutaneous wounds.
 Spirulina, blue-green algae that has antioxidant and anti-inflammatory activities, has been used to relieve such ROS stress.
 In the study, Spirulina extract loaded PCL (Spirulina-PCL) nanofiber was evaluated as a cutaneous wound dressing in view of antioxidative mechanism.
 In addition to increasing fibroblast viability, the Spirulina extract and its dressing modulated intra- and extracellular ROS by enhancing antioxidant mechanism of fibroblast under oxidative stress.
 Finally, in vivo assays confirmed that Spirulina-PCL helps regenerate wounds and enhance regeneration.
 Taken together, the results of this study indicate that Spirulina and nanofiber have the potential for application to cutaneous wound to facilitate skin regeneration.